firebird631/siis/README.md

 The current supported version is 0.3.7 or greater, and release 467 or above.
 Older versions are no longer supported.
 Any forks are not supported.

-Thanks to you use this official repository.
+Thanks to check that you use only the official repository : [https://github.com/firebird631/siis](https://github.com/firebird631/siis).

 Terminal Trader presentation
 ----------------------------